 You are normally discharged from your Sequestration after 1 year, however, if you can afford a contribution then you will be required to make a monthly payment to your sequestration for a period of 3 years (4 years from 1 April 2015).

 As debt advisers, we are here to support you to make the right decision for you.
 If you feel comfortable with your decision we will start the process for you, and you will always be able to contact your bankruptcy adviser if you have any questions.
-Although nobody wants to go bankrupt, once completed, you can look forward to a debt free future, with no more creditor contact, no more monthly payments, and no more stress.
+Although nobody wants to go bankrupt, once completed, you can look forward to a brighter future, with no more creditor contact, no more monthly payments, and no more stress.

 Advantages Of Sequestration